Vultr DocsLatest Content

 How To Use Docker Compose header image

 Docker Compose is a multi-container orchestration tool for a single host.
 It uses the Docker engine to manage and orchestrate the Docker containers.
-It simplifies your local development environment by allowing you to create complex and interconnected containers declaratively.
-Docker Compose also automates the test suite in the CI/CD process by providing a temporary and isolated environment for testing.
+It simplifies setting up interconnected containers for local development.
+In CI/CD, it automates test environments by providing temporary isolation for testing.

 This article explains how to use Docker Compose to create and manage containers.
-It covers the basics of the docker compose command and how to create the compose.yaml manifest.
-It also explores the Docker Compose profile for running containers depending on your environment.
+It covers the basics of the docker compose command, how to create a Docker Compose file, and how Docker Compose profiles run containers for different environments.

 The Short Answer